Guilhermeslucas/terraform-azurerm-mariadb/README.md

 running the full command, be sure that you have followed the official docs mentioned above and authorized your command line to create resources on Azure.

-So, to test, make the scrpit executable:
+So, to test, make the script executable:

 ``` bash
 chmod +x test.sh